aficustree/homebridge-alarmdecoder-platform/README.md

 * URL = the ip address of your homebridge
 * Port = the port as specified above
 * Method = Post

+## Supporting Other Panels

+* An [Abstract Base Class](./alarmsystems/base.js) is provided to guide development.
+All three functions must be overridden and appropriate logic added to the initPlatform function in index.js as to instantiate the right class for your panel (by using the PlatformType variable above).
+* The system expect to receive a 'ping' (in the form of an HTTP GET) to the port specified in the config.json.
+That 'ping' informs the library to query the panel for a full status/zone report `getAlarmState`.
+This function should update the state variables of any zone and the system itself and return true/false depending on the success of the call.
+* During startup, the system will call `initZones` to get a list of all zones.
+This will be compared with any cached zones and updated accordingly.
+* The 'setAlarmState' function is called by the platform whenever the user requests a state change.
+It is expected that the plugin makes the call and returns true/false depending on success of the request.
+The platform will tell homekit that the target state has been successfully set and wait for the 'ping' to update the current state. if the next ping does not show an updated current state, the target state will be returned to the original value.

 ## License